Alternative Format Textbooks

 - Baylor Center for Research on Women with Disabilities

-Promotes, develops, and disseminates information to improve the health and expand the life choices of women with disabilities.
-Web site contains research on a variety of topics affecting women who have disabilities.
+Baylor center for research on women with disabilities promotes, develops, and disseminates information to improve the health and expand the life choices of women who have disabilities.
+The web site contains research on a variety of topics affecting women who have disabilities.

 - Brain Injury Association of Texas